 After my chemo, I did return work.
 Not just because of the money, but also because I wanted to feel like me again, like the person I was before this nightmare began.
 I didn’t want my diagnosis to define me and stop me living.

 It seems to be working because, to date, my cancer hasn’t returned.

-Another thing that’s helped following my treatment has been meeting other people like me.
-Through attending Roy Castle patient advocacy conferences I’ve met other younger people who’ve never smoked but have been diagnosed with lung cancer.
+I also found meeting other people like me has helped with coming to terms with my diagnosis.
+Through attending Roy Castle Lung Cancer Foundation patient advocacy conferences, I’ve met other younger people who’ve never smoked but have been diagnosed with lung cancer.
 From speaking to others at these meetings, I’ve also learnt the importance of lung cancer support groups and how they can prevent feelings of isolation as well.

-I’m also very pleased to hear that Roy Castle is funding more and more research.
-As a bit of an anomaly, I’m very interested to know what the triggers are for people like me to get the condition.
-Also, my biggest worry of all is that my daughter will end up in the same boat when she’s older.
-So the more research into how we can prevent and treat lung cancer the better.
+I’m also very pleased to hear that Roy Castle Lung Cancer Foundation is funding more and more research.
+I’m very interested to know what the triggers are for people like me to get lung cancer because, my biggest worry of all, is that my daughter will end up in the same boat when she’s older.
+The more research into how we can prevent and treat lung cancer the better.”